Vitalik549/zoomdata/README.md

 - ```firefox```
 - ```internetexplorer```
 If no browser property set - tests will be executed in **chrome** by a default.
+If no class name property provided - full test suite will be executed by a default.

 ###Bug reports: